 Journey of GST

-Good and Services Tax in India began in 2000 when a committee was set up to draft allow.
+Goods and Service Tax in India began in 2000 when a committee was set up to draft allow.
 It took almost 17th years from then for the Law to evolve.
 The bill passed in parliament in 2017 and came into the force.

 How the GST Applied?